 The At-Home Landline is LifeFone’s most affordable medical alert package.
 Its starting price is $29.95 per month.
 Fall detection can be added to this system for only $5 per month.
 LifeFone includes one standard wearable button for the wrist or neck.
 The base station can also use your home landline to send alerts from a second standard wearable, a vanity pendant, and wall-mounted buttons.

 Best For: LifeFone At-Home Landline is best for seniors who don’t leave home alone.

-At-Home Cellular provides protection without a home landline connection, as the base station has a 4G cellular chip for signaling.
-The starting rate is $29.95 per month.
+LifeFone’s At-Home Cellular system provides protection without a home landline connection, as the base station has a 4G cellular chip for signaling.
+The starting rate is $34.95 per month.
 Like the landline base station, the At-Home Cellular plan can monitor buttons from up to 1,300 feet away.
 This works for LifeFone’s standard wearable buttons, vanity pendants, and wall-mounted panic buttons.
 Just one wearable is included for free, but two people can share the system.
-Extra buttons are sold separately as described below.
+Extra buttons are sold separately as described above.

-Best For: At-Home Cellular plan is best for seniors who do not have a landline and don’t leave home alone.
+Best For: LifeFone’s At-Home Cellular plan is best for seniors who don’t have a landline and don’t leave home alone.

 FYI: With a LifeFone At-Home system, you won’t need to recharge your standard pendant or wrist button.
 The battery lasts for up to five years.
 LifeFone monitors the charge and sends a free replacement if power drops to 20 percent.

 This LifeFone plan gives coverage on AT&T’s 4G network.
 It includes a home base station, a mobile device, and a wearable button.
 Fall detection is offered through a separate pendant.
 The base station and the mobile device allow two-way voice communication with emergency operators; the pendant itself doesn’t have two-way talk.
 Service starts at $39.95 per month.